NASAWorldWind/NASAWorldWind.github.io/content/java/get-started.md

 ## Get Started

 WorldWind is an SDK (software development kit) that software engineers can use to build their own applications.
 To run a WorldWind demo application, visit the [Demos](/java/demos/) page.
-Follow these instructions to download, run, and deploy an application using World Wind.
+Follow these instructions to download, run, and deploy an application using WorldWind.

 ---